xamele0n/Facet.Interface/README.md

+_This is a new project, any help, feedback and contributions are highy appreciated._

 # Facet

 **Facet** is a compile-time source generator that creates partial classes from existing types — by copying only the members you want.